De Statuten van Nautilus International vormen het wettelijke raamwerk dat het functioneren van de vakbond bepaalt.

 In the event that a Full member is assigned to the NL Branch and is eligible to be a member of FNV Waterbouw (FNV-W), for so long as the Council determine and the Rules of FNV-W permit, such a member shall also become a member of FNV-W and shall remain such until such time as the member is no longer eligible to remain a member of FNV-W or terminates membership of the Union.

-3.4 Associate membership shall be available only to individuals who have been Full members but have ceased to qualify for Full membership.
-Admission to Associate membership shall be at the discretion of the Council.
+3.4 Associate membership shall be available only to individuals who have been eligible to be Full members but have ceased to qualify for Full membership.
+Admission to Associate membership shall be at the discretion of the Council

 3.5 Affiliate membership shall be available to individuals who have ceased to qualify for Full membership having retired from regular employment.
 Admission to Affiliate membership shall be at the discretion of the Council.

-The Council shall, under Rule 2(q) determine detailed Regulations defining the benefits available to each class of member.
+3.8 The Council may, under Rule 2(u) make detailed Regulations setting out the benefits available to each class of member.

-4.2 On admission a member shall be sent a membership card as evidence of membership and a member shall produce the card if called upon to do so by a duly authorised member of staff or lay representative or when requesting benefit or service.
+4.2 On admission a member shall be sent a evidence of membership (in such form as the Council shall from time to time determine) and a member may be required to produce such evidence of membership or agree to membership being confirmed if called upon to do so by a duly authorised member of staff or lay representative or when requesting a benefit or service.
 A member may request a copy of the Rules from Head Office, which shall be provided free of charge.

 4.4 Any person whose application for membership has been rejected may appeal against the decision.
 The appeal shall be in writing and must reach the General Secretary not more than 90 days from the date of the notice of rejection.
 The Council may at its discretion either confirm the rejection or decide that the applicant shall be admitted to membership.

-4.5 It shall be the duty of every member to provide the General Secretary with their name and address as may be required under legislation to be included in the records of the Union and of any changes to that information.
+4.5 It shall be the duty of every member to provide the General Secretary with their name and address, email address as well as such other information as the Council may determine necessary and of any changes to that information.

-6.4 No payments shall be made under Rule 6.1 or 6.2 in the event that, and from the time that, the Council determine in their discretion that any cancellation or suspension of a Certificate or Licence is likely to be as a consequence of a deliberate wilful act by that member.
+6.3 No payments shall be made under Rule 6.1 in the event that, and from the time that, the Council determine in their discretion that any cancellation or suspension of a Certificate or Licence is likely to be as a consequence of a deliberate wilful act by that member.

-6.5 Where the Union has agreed to fund the legal defence costs payable under Rule 6.1 or 6.2:
+6.4 Where the Union has agreed to fund the legal defence costs payable under Rule 6.1:

-6.6 For the purposes of Rule 6 the word “member” means a Full member as defined in Rule 3.3, and the definition of a deliberate wilful act shall be at the discretion of the Council in every case.
+6.5 For the purposes of Rule 6 the word “member” means a Full member as defined in Rule 3.3 at the time of the incident, and the definition of a “deliberate wilful act” shall be at the discretion of the Council in every case.

-6.7 The Council shall, under Rule 2(q) determine detailed Regulations for the operation of this Rule but without limiting the discretion of the Council in each individual case.
+6.6 The Council shall, under Rule 2(u) determine detailed Regulations for the operation of this Rule but without limiting the discretion of the Council in each individual case.

 8.1 Each member of the Union shall pay a subscription at such time and of such amount and currency as the Council may, from time to time, in its absolute discretion determine.